OSGeo/OSGeoLive-doc/README.txt

 plain ascii.
 As a quick check, the Trac system viewer will (partially) render reSt documents as HTML from the online SVN browser.

-1. Install sphinx, Python as needed (install_main_docs.sh does this too)
+1. Install python and sphinx version 0.6.4 or greater (as provided with Ubuntu 10.04), (install_main_docs.sh does this too)
 ::
    sudo apt-get install python-sphinx